Covid19 - Find out what we are doing to keep you safe click here

 Who can refer to this program?

 Referrals can come from primary care, specialists and surgeons, and Maori and Pacifica healthcare organisations.
-Referrals are accepted through our e-portal or email.
+Referrals are accepted from health professionals through our e-portal or email.
 Additionally, members of the public can contact us on 0800 GOGETACTIVE to make enquiries about their eligibility.

 How can I find out more details?